Health Psychology Graduate Students

 Maha Al-Suwaidi

-Maha Al-Suwaidi (she/her) is in her third-year in the Health Psychology program.
-Her research interests focus on how to improve holistic health (i.e. mental and physical health) among those experiencing systemic disadvantage,, including supportive factors (healing/coping practices) and inhibiting factors (structural harm).
+Maha Al-Suwaidi (she/her) is in her fourth-year in the Health Psychology program.
+Her research interests focus on how to improve holistic health (i.e. mental and physical health) among those experiencing systemic disadvantage, including supportive factors (healing/coping practices) and inhibiting factors (structural harm).

 Sarah Alonzi